Top 5 Reasons to Drive Electric

 #1 – Get Money for a Purchase/Lease

 That’s right.
 Buy or lease the car you love and get money back.
-There are federal, state and local incentives to bring down the cost of buying or leasing an electric car.
+There are federal, state and local incentives to bring down the cost of buying or leasing an electric car (and sometimes great lease deals!).
 Here are a few highlights–find them all in the incentives search.

 Federal Tax Credit